-As students at Oakwood High School located in Los Angeles, we participated in a club called Girls Learn International which was spearheaded by our English teacher, Melissa Berton.
-We fell in love with the club not only because we were discussing issues of gender inequality, but because we had the opportunity to connect and work with women and girls worldwide.
-Another unique aspect of the club is that the FMF selects student delegates from GLI chapters across the country to attend a two week conference called the Commission on the Status of Women at the United Nations.
-During our trip to the UN, we discovered that many countries were discussing the issues of girls dropping out of school due to their periods.
+As students at Oakwood High School, located in Los Angeles, we participated in a club called Girls Learn International (GLI), which was spearheaded by our English teacher, Melissa Berton.
+We fell in love with the club not only because we were discussing issues of gender inequity but because we had the opportunity to connect and work with women and girls worldwide.
+Another unique aspect of the club is that the Feminist Majority Foundation (FMF) selects student delegates from GLI chapters across the country to attend a two week conference called the Commission on the Status of Women at the United Nations.
+During our trip to the UN, we discovered that many countries were discussing the issue of girls missing school due to their periods.
 When we returned to Oakwood, we were motivated to get involved with this important issue, one which we had never even had to consider.

-In our research, we learned about an Indian man named Arunachalam Muruganantham who was dismayed by the lack of access women in his country had to sanitary pads, and despite his own wife leaving him and being shunned by his community in the process, invented a low-cost sanitary pad machine.
-Once we researched Muruganantham's machine, we saw a potential solution.
+In our research, we learned about an Indian man named Arunachalam Muruganantham who was dismayed by the lack of access women in his country had to sanitary pads, and despite his own wife leaving him and being shunned by his community in the process, he invented a low-cost sanitary pad-making machine.
+Inspired by Muruganantham's work, we decided to raise the funds to purchase a pad-making machine for a community.
 First, with the help of Action India, an NGO based in Delhi, we connected with a small village called Kathikhera, located in the Hapur District.
-Many of the girls had either dropped out of school or had missed so much class time due to their periods that they probably would never graduate.
-The young women in Kathikhera were eager to collaborate.
+Because of their periods, many of the girls in Kathikhera had missed class time or dropped out of school entirely.
+The young women in Kathikhera were eager to collaborate with us on this initiative.

-After getting to know the women of Kathikhera, we knew that we wanted to work together to make a change in the lives of girls and women all around the world.
+After getting to know the women of Kathikhera, we knew that we wanted to work together to make a change in the lives of menstruators all around the world.
 After much thought, we came to the conclusion that by documenting our partnership, we would be able to spread awareness on a much larger scale, shifting the conversation of menstruation from private to public.
-In October of 2016, we launched our first Kickstarter campaign which raised \$45,076 allowing us to purchase the pad machine, gather the first year's supplies, and document the project.
+In October of 2016, we launched our first Kickstarter campaign, which raised \$45,076 and allowed us to purchase the pad machine, gather the first year's supplies, and document the project.